CSE for Parents

 Support programs in the CSE include

-Professional advisors, who understand the demands of the student's major as well as student development issues, will meet with your son or daughter at least twice during each of the first two semesters of college.
+Professional advisors, who understand the demands of the student's area of interest or major as well as student development issues, will meet with your son or daughter at least twice during each of the first two semesters.

 Certified career advisors are available by appointment to help students who are undecided about their major.
 Up-to-date occupational information helps students understand college majors and job opportunities.

-Southeastern (SE) 101 is a course designed to ensure first-year student success.
-The following is an excerpt from the course curriculum:
+Southeastern (SE) 101: Freshman Success is a course designed to ensure first-year student success.
+The instructor of their SE 101 course serves as their academic advisor/coach.

 If your son or daughter contacts you with problems, your first question should be:

-"Have you spoken to your SE 101 instructor or CSE academic advisor?"
+"Have you spoken to your SE 101 instructor/CSE academic advisor?"
 The CSE was developed

 to help your son or daughter succeed and to bolster your confidence that someone will